Events

 Scheduled

 UTNT (UT New Theatre) presents newly developed works from playwrights of Texas Theatre and Dance and Michener Center for Writers.
-Now celebrating its 18th season, this festival exists as an incubator for new work, with many plays continuing on to be professionally produced across the country.
-UTNT (UT New Theatre) 2025 will feature three fully produced plays by graduate playwrights, in addition to new play readings and workshops.
+Now celebrating its 19th season, this festival exists as an incubator for new work, with many plays continuing on to be professionally produced across the country.
+UTNT (UT New Theatre) 2026 will feature four new works by graduate playwrights.

 Event Status